kyleratti/a-centralized-mirror/README.md

 For production use, we highly recommend deploying via Docker and placing a reverse proxy in front of the application.

-Note if this is the first time running the application, you will need to make the API call to add your bot with a unique token.

 # To Do

 - [ ] Add subreddit allowlist for each registered bot to enforce subreddit boundaries
 - [ ] Add tests via jest.js
 - [ ] Move documentation from the GitHub Wiki to Markdown folders `/docs`
-- [ ] Add more RESTful API with versioning
+- [ ] Add more RESTful-comforming API with versioning
 - [ ] Increase Elastic Search logging functionality

 # And a standing ovation to...

-I absolutely _cannot_ thank **[RoboPhred](https://github.com/robophred)** enough for this help with this project and every single project I've worked on for the past decade.
-Thank you so very much for your patience over the past _decade_ of mentorship you've provided me.
+I absolutely _cannot_ thank **[RoboPhred](https://github.com/robophred)** enough for the guidance and mentorship with this project and virtually every project I've worked on for the past decade.